 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

-How to make a sheet cake from scratch…
+How to Make a Sheet Cake from Scratch

 (Pssst…if you're ready to just get baking, get all the details in the recipe card below!)

-- Beat in all the other ingredients.
+- Beat in all the other ingredients until smooth.

-Frostings and more.
+Frostings and More

-You can pretty much top this cake with any frosting you want…
+You can top this cake with pretty much any frosting you want…

 …vanilla sheet cake with chocolate frosting